cookinrelaxin/woody/docs/specification.md

-# Regular Description specification
+# Woody specification

+## About this document

-This document comprises the specification of WoodyRDL, including its complete grammar.
+This document comprises the specification of Woody, including its complete grammar.

+## Conventions

 Non-terminals are denoted in camel-case.

+## Abstract

+...

+## Lexical Structure

+...

+## Syntactic Structure

+A Woody program is a list of production rules for named nonterminals. ...

+### Grammar

-## Tokens
+#### Tokens
 The rules below whose arrows are of the form '=>' indicate token class definitions.
 For reference, we compile every token class below, in lexing order: